Dilatitibialis phyllis

 Dilatitibialis phyllis is a species of beetle of the family Coccinellidae.
 It is found in Ecuador.

 Description

 Adults reach a length of about 2.6–3.4 mm.
 They have a yellow body.
 The pronotum has a black basal border and two pale brown spots.
 The elytron has two large black stripes.

-Etyomology
+Etymology

 This species is named for Phyllis, a niece of Claudio Canepari, one of the authors.